gramineproject/gramine/Documentation/devel/onboarding.rst

      The commit body message must not include GitHub issue numbers or links: we strive to make the Gramine repo self-contained and free of references to GitHub.
-The commit body message may include previous-commit hashes (e.g.
-     "fixes a bug introduced in 3db1e28e27").
+The commit body message may include previous-commit one-liners (e.g. ``fixes a bug introduced in commit "Add interrupt handling"``).

    - Create the corresponding PR on https://github.com/gramineproject/gramine.
      GitHub interface will notice that you pushed a new branch to the repository